 QSI International School of Dushanbe believes in a personalized approach to instruction leading to mastery within a positive and enjoyable learning environment.
 It offers a challenging academic curriculum for students ages through 18, with our secondary students taking a select number of online courses to supplement our face-to-face options.
 Studies are tailored to meet the needs of each individual student.

-The school encompasses Pre-K through Secondary IV with a total current enrollment of 123.
-There are 68 students in preschool and elementary; the middle school’s enrollment is 18 and there are 37 students in the high school.
-QSI Dushanbe represents 23 different nationalities with 21% being citizens of the United States.
+The school encompasses Pre-K through Secondary IV with a total current enrollment of 153.
+There are 93 students in preschool and elementary; the middle school’s enrollment is 19 and there are 41 students in the high school.
+QSI Dushanbe students represent 23 different nationalities.

 Teachers evaluate mastery of each essential unit with an A or B. B represents mastery at a sufficiently high level, and A represents mastery at a sufficiently high level with the student consistently demonstrating higher-order thinking skills.
 In elementary and middle school, mediocre or poor work, resulting in Cs and Ds is not accepted, as students are required to engage in an essential unit until they achieve mastery.
 Students who master a unit with a B evaluation may attempt to demonstrate a higher level of mastery at a later time, within a given time period, to change the evaluation to an A. Time periods (quarters, semesters, terms) are not evaluated; student performance is assessed on each essential unit completed.